-Determining the coordinate system transformation between image and model systemand place it on the model.
-We shoot the adjustment photo, and open it in the program.
-Now we select the coordinates of origin using the cursor.
+Optionally required: Determining the coordinate system transformation between image and model origin using the cursor.
 (Coordinates in pixels can be taken from the cursor).
 If you select another point, a reference coordinate on the sheet (e.g. 50mm, 100mm) and take the pixel coordinate of it, then the program calculates the scale and the rotation of the coordinate system tarnsformation.

 Image results are in an X-Y pixel coordinate system.
 The wind tunnel model has a different coordinate system, usually in mm scale and with different origin and angle.
-To determine the transformation between the two, we print an adjustment sheet with the model coordinate
+To determine the transformation between the two, we print an adjustment sheet with the model coordinate system and place it on the model.
+We shoot the adjustment photo, and open it in the program.
+Now we select the coordinates of